-Of late I have been making some changes to my strength program.
+I’ve been making changes to my strength program as of late.

-I was on Eric Cressey’s blog and he started highlighting some of the mistakes that he sees when it comes to strength program design.
+I was reading Eric Cressey’s blog, and he started talking about some of the mistakes he sees in how strength programs are put together.

-I asked if he wouldn’t mind sharing a few of these thoughts with EFI readers.
+I asked him if he wouldn’t mind if EFI readers heard some of these ideas.
 Here we go.

 CLICK HERE to listen to the interview with Eric Cressey on Avoiding Common Strength Program Mistakes.